12 Crucial Tips for Success as a Freelance Editor

-As a freelance editor, you don’t want to accidentally overcharge your clients.
+As a freelance editor, you don’t want to accidentally overcharge your clients, especially when most of them don’t have the budget that publishing houses do.
 However, you also don’t want super-low rates that fail to compensate for your time!
-If you want your business to be sustainable, you have to charge what you’re worth.
-So keep in mind that your rates should not only include editing services, but administrative tasks as well.
+Keep in mind that your rates should not only include editing services, but administrative tasks as well.

-Pro tip: the handy calculator on this page will give you an idea of what authors expect their freelance editors to charge.
+Pro tip: this handy calculator will give you an idea of what authors expect their freelance editors to charge.
 Simply enter your typical genre and word count to find out.

 4. Know how to file your taxes

-Another hurdle as a freelance editor is figuring out your taxes.
-We’d recommend you speak to a tax advisor early, and check out this exhaustive article on managing taxes as a freelance editor.
+Another hurdle freelance editing hurdle is figuring out your taxes.
+We recommend you speak to a tax advisor early, and check out this exhaustive article on managing taxes as a freelance editor.
 It might seem formidable at first, but once you’re armed with the right knowledge, filing your taxes becomes a breeze.
 Editor Leonora Bulbeck can attest to this:

 “Filling in a self-assessment tax form sounds terrifying, and every freelancer I know has said that doing their taxes is a downside of the job.
 It really isn’t.
 I maintain my accounts throughout the year, doing it little and often so it doesn’t seem like such an intimidating process.
 When I go to fill in my self-assessment, it takes me 20 minutes.
 It’s completely painless.”

 Now let’s talk about how to appeal to clients.
-If you don’t already have a defined editing niche, it’s time to find one!
-Clients are much more likely to choose a specialist with experience in their genre or subject, rather than a generalist who’s a jack of all trades, but a master of none.
+If you don’t already have a defined editing niche, now’s the time to find one!
+Having a specialty helps you better market yourself and get editing jobs.
+Clients are much more likely to choose an experienced specialist than a generalist who’s a jack of all trades, but a master of none.

 This is why we ask our Reedsy editors to choose just a few genres to feature on their profiles.
-We want their expertise to be entirely relevant, and for authors to be able to find the highest quality editors in their genre, without muddling through tons of vague and overstuffed profiles.
+We want their expertise to be entirely relevant, and for authors to be able to find the highest quality editors in their genre without muddling through tons of vague profiles.

 Not sure what your niche is?
-Take a close look at the genres you’ve edited and analyze them for the following criteria:
+Take a close look at the genres you’ve edited and analyze each of them for the following criteria: